-RESERVES AND RESOURCES
+RESERVES AND CONTINGENT RESOURCES

-The year end 2021 reserve and resource estimate was independently prepared by Ryder Scott Company, L.P. in accordance with the Society of Petroleum Engineers - Petroleum Reporting Management System ("PRMS") as revised in June 2018.
-Consistent with our stated business strategy, the Board elected to adopt the position that any development plan is subject to securing a partner to participate in that development and hence requested that Ryder Scott evaluate developed reserves only for the year end 2021 report.
-The Board intends to commission an updated reserves report once a partner has been identified and a forward drilling program agreed which can then be more accurately reflected.
-Therefore, all recoverable volumes not attributable to the existing developed wells but associated with the Company's large acreage position is deemed a contingent resource.
+The year end 2022 reserve and resource estimate was independently prepared by Ryder Scott Company, L.P. in accordance with the Society of Petroleum Engineers - Petroleum Reporting Management System ("PRMS") as revised in June 2018.
+Consistent with our stated business strategy, the Board elected to adopt the position that any development plan is subject to securing a partner to participate in that development and hence requested that Ryder Scott evaluate producing reserves only for the year end 2022 report.
+The Board intends to commission an updated reserves report once a partner has been identified and a forward drilling program agreed, which can then be more accurately reflected in the reserve report.
+Therefore, all recoverable volumes not attributable to the existing developed wells but associated with the Company's large acreage position is deemed a contingent resource, subject only to a qualifying development plan.
+Using the acreage position at year end 2022 and the assumed well spacing, derived from over seven years of production history, Australis estimates that there are approximately 300 net future well locations associated with the 2C contingent resource estimates below.

-Net Oil (Mbbls) % change to YE20
+Net Oil (Mbbls) (1) % change to YE22

-Proved Developed 2,983 -18%
+Proved Developed 2,504 -16%

-Proved + Probable Developed 3,674 -11%
+Proved + Probable Developed 3,135 -15%

-Proved + Probable + Possible Developed 4,541 -4%
+Proved + Probable + Possible Developed 3,947 -13%

-1C Contingent Resource 23,402 +13%
+1C Contingent Resource 21,070 -10%

-2C Contingent Resource 148,985 0%
+2C Contingent Resource 117,058 -21%

-3C Contingent Resource 269,866 0%
+3C Contingent Resource 211,981 -21%